gwibbelsman/CSC301Spr2019/Unit2/Day2Lab.md

 ## What to Do
 To complete your lab, open a *new* text file in your text editor
 > Use [BBEdit](https://www.barebones.com/products/bbedit/download.html), [Sublime](https://www.sublimetext.com/3) or [Notepad++](https://notepad-plus-plus.org/download/v7.6.3.html), **NOT** Notes, Word, TextEdit, or Google Docs - we don't want any "smart" quotes or rich text formatting)

-Type your answers to today's lab questions:
+Then type your answers to today's lab questions:
 1. Write the SQL to show what is the life expectancy for Afghanistan.
 Show the country name and the life expectancy.
 1. Write the SQL to show the country names and life expectancies for all countries with life expectancies below age 50.
 1. Show countries and the year that they became independent.
 Exclude any country with a ```NULL``` value for independence.